Inch Abbey, Co. Down

 What to See & Do

-Rail enthusiasts can hop on the heritage Downpatrick and County Down Railway, which stops at Inch Abbey railway station, offering a nostalgic ride through the countryside.
-The station is a short walk from the car park, making it convenient for those who prefer train travel.
+Rail enthusiasts can hop on the heritage Downpatrick and County Down Railway.
+Trains run regularly between Downpatrick and the Inch Abbey halt; the journey takes about 15 minutes and offers a nostalgic view of the countryside.
+The station is a short, well‑signposted walk from the car park.

 Practical Information

 Location – Inch Abbey Road, Downpatrick, County Down BT30 9AX.
-The site is marked on Google Maps and is easily reached by car, with on‑site parking available.
+The site is clearly marked on Google Maps.

 Opening hours – The ruins are open year‑round with unrestricted access; there are no set opening or closing times.